ikuehne/kaleidoscope-refactor/README.md

  * Static instead of JIT compilation.
  * More sensible command-line interface.
  * Better use of C++11 and C++14 features.
+ * Helpful error messages with coloring and source snippets.

 Building
 --------